 - Continue mowing your lawn until it stops growing.

-- Apply a nitrogen fertilizer after the last mowing (late October – early November) for early green-up next spring.
+- Apply a high-nitrogen fertilizer after the last mowing (late October – early November) for early green-up next spring.

 - If you didn’t put any suet out last month, now is the time to do it.